Vantasin/Authentik/README.md

 * Docker Engine
 * Docker Compose V2
 * Git
+* Openssl for secure password generation
 * (Optional) ZFS on Linux for dataset management
-* (Optional) openssl for secure password generation

 > ⚠️ **Note:** These instructions assume your ZFS pool is named `tank`.
 If your pool has a different name (e.g., `rpool`, `zdata`, etc.), replace `tank` in all paths and commands with your actual pool name.